Quincy Hoeve

-Quincy Anthony Edgar Nathan Hoeve (born 3 April 2003) is a Bonairean professional footballer who plays for Dutch club Jong Sparta on loan from Volendam, and the Bonaire national team.
+Quincy Anthony Edgar Nathan Hoeve (born 3 April 2003) is a Bonairean professional footballer who plays as a forward for Ettan Norra club Piteå IF.
+He has formerly represented the Bonaire national team.

 Club career

 Youth

 While playing for SV Atlétiko Tera Corá of the Bonaire League, Hoeve was scouted by Sparta Rotterdam and signed for the Dutch club's academy in April 2019.

 In summer 2019 Hoeve traveled with Sparta Rotterdam's senior squad for a 2019–20 KNVB Cup match, but did not see action.
 His first goal for the club came on 27 September 2019 in a 3–1 victory over the under-17 team of powerhouse Ajax.
 Two weeks later he scored again, this time in a victory against Vitesse U17.
 Hoeve had scored in three straight matches following a two-goal friendly performance against Almere City later that month.
 In December of that year, the player scored a brace against FC Groningen U17 which helped qualify Sparta Rotterdam for the Championship Group for the second half of the season.
 Hoeve began 2020 similar to 2019 with a goal against AFC in a 3–3 friendly draw.
 He went on to score a brace against the academy of FC Utrecht in March 2020.

 In May 2021 Hoeve went on trial with Eredivisie clubs Go Ahead Eagles and FC Den Bosch.
 However, following two successful seasons in the Netherlands, he joined Gil Vicente of Portugal's Primeira Liga in September 2021.
 He continued his scoring form with the club, including a strike against Paços de Ferreira under-19 in December 2021.

 In late August 2022 Hoeve returned to the Netherlands and joined the youth team of Volendam of the Eredivisie after a short training period.
 Shortly thereafter he made his league debut for the club against Koninklijke HFC, scoring the only goal in the 1–0 victory.